Edinburgh with kids

 Royal Mile Edinburgh

 In addition, there are several ‘closes’ that you can check out in the Royal Mile.
-Some of the closes have hidden gems.
+These closes were our favourite part of the Royal Mile.
+Some of the closes have ‘hidden gems’ that not too many other people know about, and they provide a bit of a respite from the outside crowds.

 Dunbar's Close Garden